ComponentDriven/csf/README.md

 # Component Story Format (CSF)

 ### Why a standard format?
 Components have risen to dominate the UI landscape.
 There are new component-oriented tools for development, testing, design, and prototyping.
 These tools engage in the creation and consumption of components and component examples (a.k.a. stories).
-But each tool has its own proprietary format because a simple, platform-agnostic way to express component examples doesn't yet exist.
+But each tool has its own proprietary format because a simple, platform-agnostic way to express component examples doesn’t yet exist.

-### The "Story" is the source of truth for a component.
+### The “Story” is the source of truth for a component.
 A story is a code snippet that renders an example of a component in a specific state.
-Think about it like a "[user story](https://en.wikipedia.org/wiki/User_story)".
+Think about it like a “user story](https://en.wikipedia.org/wiki/User_story)”.

 It uses the production code shipped to users, making it the most accurate representation of a component example.
-What's more, stories are expressed in the view layer you use to build your app.
+What’s more, stories are expressed in the view layer you use to build your app.

 ### Component Story Format